yihui/yihui.org/content/en/2018-09-21-career-crisis-follow-up.md

     > --- Thomas Henry Huxley

 For managers and advisors, the most important task is to guide these talents.
-Keep teaching them to say no, focus, and structure their life.
+Keep teaching them to say no, focus, and structure their lives.
 Let them feel the joy of accomplishments and remember it.
 Cal Newport's book "[Deep Work](http://calnewport.com/books/deep-work/)" has been very useful to me.
 I think talents suffer more from distractions because they have both inner distractions (such as the strong desire to work on random side projects) and outer distractions (such as people reaching out to them for help).

 ## The guilty you are not alone